Welcome to coreboot Google Summer of Code, 2016!

 What will be required of you to be a coreboot GSoC student?

 Google Summer of Code is a full (day)time job.
 This means we expect roughly 40 hours per week on your project, during the three months of coding.
 Obviously we have flexibility, but if your schedule (exams, courses) does not give you this amount of spare time, then maybe you should not apply.
+We expect to be able to see this level of effort in student output.

 - Prior to project acceptance, you have demonstrated that you can work with the coreboot codebase.